-General skills
+General competences

 CG6.
-Capacity for the management of all kinds of food processing and/or rural industries, agricultural and livestock farms, urban green spaces, and public or private sports areas with knowledge of new technologies, processes, quality, traceability and certification and marketing techniques and marketing of food products and cultivated plants.
+Ability to direct and manage all kinds of agri-food industries, agricultural and livestock farms, urban and / or rural green spaces, and public or private sports areas, with knowledge of new technologies, quality processes, traceability and certification and the marketing techniques and commercialization of food products and cultivated plants.